urbanjost/apps/funix/docs/expand-.md

 ****-blanks****

 :   maximum number of adjacent blank lines to retain.
-Default is **-1**,
+Default is **-1,
-    which is equivalent to unlimited.
+    which is equivalent to unlimited.**

 ****--help****